filamerce/filament-translatable/README.md

 ### Setting translatable locales

-To set up the locales that can be used to translate content, you can pass an array of locales to the `locales()` plugin method:
+To set up the locales that can be used to translate content, pass an array of locales to the `locales()` plugin method:

 ```php
 FilamentTranslatablePlugin::make()